steeletyphoon/fundamentals-1/README.md

 MIT where it is the first language taught.
 Python can be found everywhere from elementary schools to Hollywood.

-# What's Included
+# What We Learn

 In this course students find out what coding is, why they should learn it, and how to write their first Python code the way most professionals do, with the vim text editor from a Linux Bash command line.
 Students gradually learn the same habits, tools, and workflows associated with college CS programs and technical careers.
 Young or old, this is everyone's best first experience with real programming.
 Students learn programming fundamentals such as variables, operators, blocks, loops, data types, lists, dictionaries, functions, exceptions and module use.

-# What's Not
+# What We Don't Learn

 Python-1 focuses on basic structured and procedural programming paradigms.
 It does not directly cover important but more advanced concepts